-Providing students with a high quality social studies education is a non-negotiable.
-You may have just a textbook, or may be without curriculum in general.
+Providing students with a high-quality social studies education is non-negotiable.
+You may have just a textbook or maybe without a curriculum in general.
 If you are looking for ways to go beyond lecturing or reading from a textbook, you're in luck!
 Here's a great way to include primary sources in your unit of study.

 What are Primary Sources?